Rock Goes to College

 Rock Goes to College (RGTC) was a BBC series that ran between 1978 and 1981 on British television.
 A variety of up-coming rock oriented bands were showcased live from small venues and broadcast simultaneously on television and radio during a 40-50 minute live performance.

 It was a follow-on to the mid-1960s BBC series Jazz Goes to College.

 Concert venues

 The venues were small university, polytechnic or college halls holding a few thousand people; often tickets were given to the Students' Union to distribute for free.
 The bands chosen were also, in some cases, bands which did not have a mainstream following at that time although many went on to be very successful.

 A BBC DJ would also be present to introduce the band for the television audience.

 Innovation

 The original broadcasts were transmitted on television as well as Sight and Sound in Concert; a BBC initiative to provide simultaneous pictures on BBC2 and stereo radio broadcasts on BBC Radio 1, as stereo television broadcasts and receivers did not exist at the time.
-It allowed rock enthusiasts to enjoy the event with an improved sound quality.